Salt & Wind Travel

 Sotol is the regional spirit of northern Mexico, including the state of Chihuahua, and parts of present-day Texas, New Mexico, and Arizona.
 During Mesoamerican times, sotol–made from the desert spoon plant–was fermented into alcohol.

-Most people in the U.S. don’t know too much about sotol because up until the early nineties, sotol production was illegal.
+Most people in the U.S. don’t know too much about sotol because its production was illegal until the early nineties.
 In the mid-1900s, the Mexican government banned sotol production for various rumored reasons.
 Even so, sotol did manage to make it across the border during U.S. prohibition (1920–1933).

-As such, though sotol is thousands of years old, it’s just getting started in terms of the U.S.’ knowledge and preference for Mexican spirits.
+As such, though sotol is thousands of years old, it’s just getting started regarding the U.S.’s knowledge and preference for Mexican spirits.

 Tejate, Southern Mexico (Oaxaca)